 Hurricane Insurance Coverage for Policyholders

-Windstorm and Hurricane Coverage: Your Essential Defense
+Windstorm and Hurricane Coverage

-When considering your insurance policy, start with Windstorm and Hurricane Coverage.
+When considering your insurance policy, start with windstorm and hurricane Coverage.
 This coverage is your essential defense against the destructive impacts of hurricanes.
 Make sure your policy includes protection against wind-related damage, such as roof damage and shattered windows.
 This coverage not only shields your property but also provides you with peace of mind.

 In hurricane-prone zones, flooding is a major concern.
 While Windstorm and Hurricane Coverage are crucial, they may not cover flooding resulting from storm surges or heavy rainfall.
 To address this gap, think about adding a separate Flood Insurance Policy.
 This comprehensive coverage takes care of both structural damage and your belongings in the event of flooding.

-Additional Living Expenses (ALE) Coverage: Your Support System
+Additional Living Expenses (ALE) Coverage

 After a hurricane, your home might be uninhabitable due to extensive damage.
 This is where Additional Living Expenses (ALE) Coverage comes into play.
 ALE ensures you have support for temporary housing, meals, and other necessities while your property is being restored.
 This provision in your policy can greatly ease the challenge you face during the post-hurricane period.